-Cosmos Video – a ‘Club Penguin for adults’ to socialise and work – raises $2.6M from LocalGlobe – TechCrunch
+Cosmos Video — a ‘Club Penguin for adults’ to socialise and work — raises $2.6M from LocalGlobe – TechCrunch

 Co-founder Rahul Goyal said in a statement: “Once the pandemic hit, we both saw productivity surge in our respective teams but at the same time, people were missing the in-office culture.
 Video conferencing platforms provide a great service when it comes to meetings, but they lack spontaneity.
 Cosmos is a way to bring back that human connection we lack when we spend all day online, by providing a virtual world where you can play a game of trivia or pong after work with colleagues or gather round a table to celebrate a friend’s birthday.”

-George Henry, partner, LocalGlobe: “We were really impressed with the vision and potential of Cosmos.
+George Henry, partner at LocalGlobe, said: “We were really impressed with the vision and potential of Cosmos.
 Scaling live experiences online is one of the big internet frontiers where there are still so many opportunities.
 Now that the video infrastructure is in place, we believe products like Cosmos will enable new forms of live online experiences.”